Springvale (Vic.)

 Springvale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Springvale's dwelling structure, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Springvale's dwelling structure, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Springvale stood at 33.7%, with mortgaged dwellings at 24.5% and rented ones at 41.7%.
-The median monthly mortgage repayment was $1,750, below Melbourne metro's average of $2,000, while the median weekly rent was $357, lower than Melbourne metro's $390.
-Nationally, Springvale's mortgage repayments were less than the Australian average of $1,863, and rents were lower than the national figure of $375.
+The median monthly mortgage repayment was $1,750, below Melbourne metro's average of $2,000.
+Median weekly rent in Springvale was $357, compared to Melbourne metro's $390.
+Nationally, Springvale's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing